Data protection

 Privacy Policy.
 For security reasons, your data is distributed on Facebook servers worldwide, with the majority of these servers

-is located in the USA.
+located in the USA.
 The data is deleted when it is no longer required for our and Meta purposes.

 How can I delete my data or prevent data storage?